act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 #### Inapplicable Example 1

-This is no semantic role of link within this example.
+There is no semantic role of link within this example.

 ```html
 <p>Read about WAI on the <u>underlined text</u>.</p>